Sean McVay: 2023 season

 With the Rams having traded significant draft capital and given notably high contracts to pursue their Super Bowl championship, many predicted that a team rebuild loomed during the offseason.
-Despite McVay signing an extension when the season began, speculation arose that McVay would not want to take part in a rebuild and would instead step away from the team before the next season began.
+Despite McVay having signed an extension prior to the previous season, speculation arose that the Rams head coach would not want to take part in a rebuild and would instead step away from the team before the next season began.
 Shortly after the regular season finished, sources stated that McVay would stay as head coach for the next season.
+Throughout the offseason, media outlets ruminated over the Rams' dismal 2022 season, and with the team handling $75 million in dead cap money along with a roster filled with first- and second-year players, few outside the franchise organization expected the team to compete for the playoffs.
+A winless (0–3) preseason in which the Rams were outscored 109–34 did little to dispel the pundits' pessimism.